Azure/bicep-types-k8s/generated/kubernetes/autoscaling/v2/types.md

 * **status**: string (Required): status is the status of the condition (True, False, Unknown)
 * **type**: string (Required): type describes the current condition

-## IoK8SApiAutoscalingV2Beta2HorizontalPodAutoscalerSpec
+## IoK8SApiAutoscalingV2HorizontalPodAutoscalerSpec
 ### Properties
-* **behavior**: [IoK8SApiAutoscalingV2Beta2HorizontalPodAutoscalerBehavior](#iok8sapiautoscalingv2beta2horizontalpodautoscalerbehavior): HorizontalPodAutoscalerBehavior configures the scaling behavior of the target in both Up and Down directions (scaleUp and scaleDown fields respectively).
+* **behavior**: [IoK8SApiAutoscalingV2HorizontalPodAutoscalerBehavior](#iok8sapiautoscalingv2horizontalpodautoscalerbehavior): HorizontalPodAutoscalerBehavior configures the scaling behavior of the target in both Up and Down directions (scaleUp and scaleDown fields respectively).
 * **maxReplicas**: int (Required): maxReplicas is the upper limit for the number of replicas to which the autoscaler can scale up.
 It cannot be less that minReplicas.
-* **metrics**: [IoK8SApiAutoscalingV2Beta2MetricSpec](#iok8sapiautoscalingv2beta2metricspec)[]: metrics contains the specifications for which to use to calculate the desired replica count (the maximum replica count across all metrics will be used).
+* **metrics**: [IoK8SApiAutoscalingV2MetricSpec](#iok8sapiautoscalingv2metricspec)[]: metrics contains the specifications for which to use to calculate the desired replica count (the maximum replica count across all metrics will be used).
 The desired replica count is calculated multiplying the ratio between the target value and the current value by the current number of pods.
 Ergo, metrics used must decrease as the pod count is increased, and vice-versa.
 See the individual metric source types for more information about how each type of metric must respond.
 If not set, the default metric will be set to 80% average CPU utilization.
 * **minReplicas**: int: minReplicas is the lower limit for the number of replicas to which the autoscaler can scale down.
 It defaults to 1 pod.  minReplicas is allowed to be 0 if the alpha feature gate HPAScaleToZero is enabled and at least one Object or External metric is configured.
 Scaling is active as long as at least one metric value is available.
-* **scaleTargetRef**: [IoK8SApiAutoscalingV2Beta2CrossVersionObjectReference](#iok8sapiautoscalingv2beta2crossversionobjectreference) (Required): CrossVersionObjectReference contains enough information to let you identify the referred resource.
+* **scaleTargetRef**: [IoK8SApiAutoscalingV2CrossVersionObjectReference](#iok8sapiautoscalingv2crossversionobjectreference) (Required): CrossVersionObjectReference contains enough information to let you identify the referred resource.

-## IoK8SApiAutoscalingV2Beta2HorizontalPodAutoscalerStatus
+## IoK8SApiAutoscalingV2HorizontalPodAutoscalerStatus
 ### Properties
-* **conditions**: [IoK8SApiAutoscalingV2Beta2HorizontalPodAutoscalerCondition](#iok8sapiautoscalingv2beta2horizontalpodautoscalercondition)[]: conditions is the set of conditions required for this autoscaler to scale its target, and indicates whether or not those conditions are met.
+* **conditions**: [IoK8SApiAutoscalingV2HorizontalPodAutoscalerCondition](#iok8sapiautoscalingv2horizontalpodautoscalercondition)[]: conditions is the set of conditions required for this autoscaler to scale its target, and indicates whether or not those conditions are met.
-* **currentMetrics**: [IoK8SApiAutoscalingV2Beta2MetricStatus](#iok8sapiautoscalingv2beta2metricstatus)[]: currentMetrics is the last read state of the metrics used by this autoscaler.
+* **currentMetrics**: [IoK8SApiAutoscalingV2MetricStatus](#iok8sapiautoscalingv2metricstatus)[]: currentMetrics is the last read state of the metrics used by this autoscaler.
-* **currentReplicas**: int (Required): currentReplicas is current number of replicas of pods managed by this autoscaler, as last seen by the autoscaler.
+* **currentReplicas**: int: currentReplicas is current number of replicas of pods managed by this autoscaler, as last seen by the autoscaler.
 * **desiredReplicas**: int (Required): desiredReplicas is the desired number of replicas of pods managed by this autoscaler, as last calculated by the autoscaler.
 * **lastScaleTime**: string: Time is a wrapper around time.Time which supports correct marshaling to YAML and JSON.
 Wrappers are provided for many of the factory methods that the time package offers.
 * **observedGeneration**: int: observedGeneration is the most recent generation observed by this autoscaler.

-## IoK8SApiAutoscalingV2Beta2HPAScalingPolicy
+## IoK8SApiAutoscalingV2HPAScalingPolicy
 ### Properties
 * **periodSeconds**: int (Required): PeriodSeconds specifies the window of time for which the policy should hold true.
 PeriodSeconds must be greater than zero and less than or equal to 1800 (30 min).
 * **type**: string (Required): Type is used to specify the scaling policy.
 * **value**: int (Required): Value contains the amount of change which is permitted by the policy.
 It must be greater than zero

-## IoK8SApiAutoscalingV2Beta2HPAScalingRules
+## IoK8SApiAutoscalingV2HPAScalingRules
 ### Properties
-* **policies**: [IoK8SApiAutoscalingV2Beta2HPAScalingPolicy](#iok8sapiautoscalingv2beta2hpascalingpolicy)[]: policies is a list of potential scaling polices which can be used during scaling.
+* **policies**: [IoK8SApiAutoscalingV2HPAScalingPolicy](#iok8sapiautoscalingv2hpascalingpolicy)[]: policies is a list of potential scaling polices which can be used during scaling.
 At least one policy must be specified, otherwise the HPAScalingRules will be discarded as invalid
 * **selectPolicy**: string: selectPolicy is used to specify which policy should be used.
-If not set, the default value MaxPolicySelect is used.
+If not set, the default value Max is used.
 * **stabilizationWindowSeconds**: int: StabilizationWindowSeconds is the number of seconds for which past recommendations should be considered while scaling up or scaling down.
 StabilizationWindowSeconds must be greater than or equal to zero and less than or equal to 3600 (one hour).
 If not set, use the default values: - For scale up: 0 (i.e. no stabilization is done). - For scale down: 300 (i.e. the stabilization window is 300 seconds long).

-## IoK8SApiAutoscalingV2Beta2MetricIdentifier
+## IoK8SApiAutoscalingV2MetricIdentifier
 ### Properties
 * **name**: string (Required): name is the name of the given metric
 * **selector**: [IoK8SApimachineryPkgApisMetaV1LabelSelector](#iok8sapimachinerypkgapismetav1labelselector): A label selector is a label query over a set of resources.
 The result of matchLabels and matchExpressions are ANDed.
 An empty label selector matches all objects.
 A null label selector matches no objects.

-## IoK8SApiAutoscalingV2Beta2MetricSpec
+## IoK8SApiAutoscalingV2MetricSpec
 ### Properties
-* **containerResource**: [IoK8SApiAutoscalingV2Beta2ContainerResourceMetricSource](#iok8sapiautoscalingv2beta2containerresourcemetricsource): ContainerResourceMetricSource indicates how to scale on a resource metric known to Kubernetes, as specified in requests and limits, describing each pod in the current scale target (e.g. CPU or memory).
+* **containerResource**: [IoK8SApiAutoscalingV2ContainerResourceMetricSource](#iok8sapiautoscalingv2containerresourcemetricsource): ContainerResourceMetricSource indicates how to scale on a resource metric known to Kubernetes, as specified in requests and limits, describing each pod in the current scale target (e.g. CPU or memory).
 The values will be averaged together before being compared to the target.
 Such metrics are built in to Kubernetes, and have special scaling options on top of those available to normal per-pod metrics using the "pods" source.
 Only one "target" type should be set.
-* **external**: [IoK8SApiAutoscalingV2Beta2ExternalMetricSource](#iok8sapiautoscalingv2beta2externalmetricsource): ExternalMetricSource indicates how to scale on a metric not associated with any Kubernetes object (for example length of queue in cloud messaging service, or QPS from loadbalancer running outside of cluster).
+* **external**: [IoK8SApiAutoscalingV2ExternalMetricSource](#iok8sapiautoscalingv2externalmetricsource): ExternalMetricSource indicates how to scale on a metric not associated with any Kubernetes object (for example length of queue in cloud messaging service, or QPS from loadbalancer running outside of cluster).
-* **object**: [IoK8SApiAutoscalingV2Beta2ObjectMetricSource](#iok8sapiautoscalingv2beta2objectmetricsource): ObjectMetricSource indicates how to scale on a metric describing a kubernetes object (for example, hits-per-second on an Ingress object).
+* **object**: [IoK8SApiAutoscalingV2ObjectMetricSource](#iok8sapiautoscalingv2objectmetricsource): ObjectMetricSource indicates how to scale on a metric describing a kubernetes object (for example, hits-per-second on an Ingress object).
-* **pods**: [IoK8SApiAutoscalingV2Beta2PodsMetricSource](#iok8sapiautoscalingv2beta2podsmetricsource): PodsMetricSource indicates how to scale on a metric describing each pod in the current scale target (for example, transactions-processed-per-second).
+* **pods**: [IoK8SApiAutoscalingV2PodsMetricSource](#iok8sapiautoscalingv2podsmetricsource): PodsMetricSource indicates how to scale on a metric describing each pod in the current scale target (for example, transactions-processed-per-second).
 The values will be averaged together before being compared to the target value.
-* **resource**: [IoK8SApiAutoscalingV2Beta2ResourceMetricSource](#iok8sapiautoscalingv2beta2resourcemetricsource): ResourceMetricSource indicates how to scale on a resource metric known to Kubernetes, as specified in requests and limits, describing each pod in the current scale target (e.g. CPU or memory).
+* **resource**: [IoK8SApiAutoscalingV2ResourceMetricSource](#iok8sapiautoscalingv2resourcemetricsource): ResourceMetricSource indicates how to scale on a resource metric known to Kubernetes, as specified in requests and limits, describing each pod in the current scale target (e.g. CPU or memory).
 The values will be averaged together before being compared to the target.
 Such metrics are built in to Kubernetes, and have special scaling options on top of those available to normal per-pod metrics using the "pods" source.
 Only one "target" type should be set.
 * **type**: string (Required): type is the type of metric source.
 It should be one of "ContainerResource", "External", "Object", "Pods" or "Resource", each mapping to a matching field in the object.
 Note: "ContainerResource" type is available on when the feature-gate HPAContainerMetrics is enabled

-## IoK8SApiAutoscalingV2Beta2MetricStatus
+## IoK8SApiAutoscalingV2MetricStatus
 ### Properties
-* **containerResource**: [IoK8SApiAutoscalingV2Beta2ContainerResourceMetricStatus](#iok8sapiautoscalingv2beta2containerresourcemetricstatus): ContainerResourceMetricStatus indicates the current value of a resource metric known to Kubernetes, as specified in requests and limits, describing a single container in each pod in the current scale target (e.g. CPU or memory).
+* **containerResource**: [IoK8SApiAutoscalingV2ContainerResourceMetricStatus](#iok8sapiautoscalingv2containerresourcemetricstatus): ContainerResourceMetricStatus indicates the current value of a resource metric known to Kubernetes, as specified in requests and limits, describing a single container in each pod in the current scale target (e.g. CPU or memory).
 Such metrics are built in to Kubernetes, and have special scaling options on top of those available to normal per-pod metrics using the "pods" source.
-* **external**: [IoK8SApiAutoscalingV2Beta2ExternalMetricStatus](#iok8sapiautoscalingv2beta2externalmetricstatus): ExternalMetricStatus indicates the current value of a global metric not associated with any Kubernetes object.
+* **external**: [IoK8SApiAutoscalingV2ExternalMetricStatus](#iok8sapiautoscalingv2externalmetricstatus): ExternalMetricStatus indicates the current value of a global metric not associated with any Kubernetes object.
-* **object**: [IoK8SApiAutoscalingV2Beta2ObjectMetricStatus](#iok8sapiautoscalingv2beta2objectmetricstatus): ObjectMetricStatus indicates the current value of a metric describing a kubernetes object (for example, hits-per-second on an Ingress object).
+* **object**: [IoK8SApiAutoscalingV2ObjectMetricStatus](#iok8sapiautoscalingv2objectmetricstatus): ObjectMetricStatus indicates the current value of a metric describing a kubernetes object (for example, hits-per-second on an Ingress object).
-* **pods**: [IoK8SApiAutoscalingV2Beta2PodsMetricStatus](#iok8sapiautoscalingv2beta2podsmetricstatus): PodsMetricStatus indicates the current value of a metric describing each pod in the current scale target (for example, transactions-processed-per-second).
+* **pods**: [IoK8SApiAutoscalingV2PodsMetricStatus](#iok8sapiautoscalingv2podsmetricstatus): PodsMetricStatus indicates the current value of a metric describing each pod in the current scale target (for example, transactions-processed-per-second).
-* **resource**: [IoK8SApiAutoscalingV2Beta2ResourceMetricStatus](#iok8sapiautoscalingv2beta2resourcemetricstatus): ResourceMetricStatus indicates the current value of a resource metric known to Kubernetes, as specified in requests and limits, describing each pod in the current scale target (e.g. CPU or memory).
+* **resource**: [IoK8SApiAutoscalingV2ResourceMetricStatus](#iok8sapiautoscalingv2resourcemetricstatus): ResourceMetricStatus indicates the current value of a resource metric known to Kubernetes, as specified in requests and limits, describing each pod in the current scale target (e.g. CPU or memory).
 Such metrics are built in to Kubernetes, and have special scaling options on top of those available to normal per-pod metrics using the "pods" source.
 * **type**: string (Required): type is the type of metric source.
 It will be one of "ContainerResource", "External", "Object", "Pods" or "Resource", each corresponds to a matching field in the object.
 Note: "ContainerResource" type is available on when the feature-gate HPAContainerMetrics is enabled

-## IoK8SApiAutoscalingV2Beta2MetricTarget
+## IoK8SApiAutoscalingV2MetricTarget
 ### Properties
 * **averageUtilization**: int: averageUtilization is the target value of the average of the resource metric across all relevant pods, represented as a percentage of the requested value of the resource for the pods.
 Currently only valid for Resource metric source type
 * **averageValue**: string: Quantity is a fixed-point representation of a number.
 It provides convenient marshaling/unmarshaling in JSON and YAML, in addition to String() and AsInt64() accessors.